c4cs/c4cs.github.io/_commands/basics/pwd.md

 ~~~

 ##### Break it down
-* `--physical` Print a fully resolved name for the current directory.
+* `--physical` or `-P` Print a fully resolved name for the current directory.
 That is, all components of the printed name will be actual directory names--none will be symbolic links.